zahid-persistent/terraform-serverless-api/README.md

 ## order of resource creation

-1. create the lambda function
+1. create the lambda function & test
-2. create the API gateway
+2. create the API gateway & test
-3. create DynamoDb
+3. create DynamoDb & test
 4. test Lambda all the way to dynamo db
+5. create the front end & test

 ## live demo